docb/dbRackSequencer/README.md

 This module is a reimplementation of the Klee module of the XOR plugin with a bunch of additional features.
 It simulates a Klee like sequencer - please read carefully the PDF first you will find if you type 'klee sequencer pdf' in your search engine to understand what this is all about.
+There are also tutorials on youtube for the hardware klee (search for 'klee sequencer')
+and you also will find a three years old great tutorial from Omri Cohen about the XOR Klee.

 The additional features:
 - Every CV Knob has a single input which takes over the value.